stens0n/stens0n/README.md

 In my free time, you can find me tinkering with new technologies and experimenting with different ways to bring my projects to life.
 I am constantly pushing myself to be the best developer I can be and I am always looking for opportunities to grow and make an impact.

-I am excited to bring my skills and passion to any project I work on and I am confident that my expertise in React and Tailwind will help me deliver top-quality work for my clients.
+I am excited to bring my skills and passion to any project I work on and I am confident that my skill will help me deliver top-quality work for any client.